Weizhi-Du/weizhi-du.github.io/_pages/honors.md

 ### Safar Shakeyev Certificate for Outstanding Leadership
 *Issued by The Athenian School · 2023*

-Awarded to the most outstanding student leader in the residential life program
+Awarded to the most outstanding student leaders in the residential life program
 <br/><br/>

 ### 11th Place in North America, Honorable Mention, Physics Unlimited Premier Competition (PUPC)